diegogarciahuerta/tk-harmony/README.md

 (in our case we placed the pipeline configuration under `D:\demo\configs\game_config`)

 * type `tank cache_apps` , and press enter.
 Shotgun Toolkit will start revising the changes we have done to the configuration yml files and downloading what is requires.

+**Note that this step is also required when you update to a newer version of the engine.**

 ![tank_cache_apps](config/images/tank_cache_apps.png)